krisp

-Phonetic transcription is an essential tool in enhancing overall communication.
-This type of transcription is even more useful now when people are sharing ideas and communicating on a global scale, such as in learning institutions, businesses, and more.
+Phonetic transcription is essential in improving overall communication.
+This type of transcription is even more useful now when people share ideas and communicate on a global scale, such as in learning institutions, businesses, and more.

 So, what exactly are phonetic transcriptions, and how can they be applied in our everyday lives?
-This article seeks to explore phonetic transcriptions even further by highlighting crucial details, such as:
+This article will discuss all of them.

 To put it simply, phonetic transcription is the conversion of spoken words the way they are pronounced instead of how they are written.

-You probably know what transcription is about — converting an audio or video to text format.
+You probably know what transcription of words is about — converting an audio or video to text format.
 This general transcription helps in numerous ways, including accessibility, record-keeping for future reference, etc.

 However, phonetic transcriptions play a different role, which we’ll look at shortly.

-Unlike regular spelling, which can vary greatly between languages and dialects, phonetic transcription provides a universal and systematic approach to capturing the sounds of speech.
+Unlike regular spelling, which can vary greatly between languages and dialects, phonetic transcription of words provides a universal and systematic approach to capturing the sounds of speech.

 The International Phonetic Alphabet (IPA) is the most widely used system for phonetic transcription.
 It includes symbols for consonants, vowels, and suprasegmental features such as stress and intonation.